 Implementing the new policy is not as easy as simply telling your employees about it.
 You need to ensure the policy gets read and is understood by each member of the organization.
 To do this, you could include a way to check your employees’ reception of the policy.
 Instruct them to send you confirmation of their understanding or even sign a document that says they have read and understood the terms of the policy.
 Not only does this make sure your employees are taking the policy seriously, but it also adds in a level of legal protection in any potential future disputes.

 Remember that once your employees are informed on the details of the new company policy, there will likely be a period of questions.
 Make sure you leave ample time between distributing the new policy and collecting confirmation signatures.

 Your company policy should be evolving with your company.
 The guidelines set out by the policy have the potential to change and should be reviewed frequently and updated as necessary.

-However, a great company policy follows a format that can be mastered by using practical and convenient templates.
-Download our company policy template today from Business-in-a-Box.
-Signup to get full template previews or to browse a collection of over 2,000 templates.
+Download our company policy template today from Business in a Box.
+Signup to get full template previews or to browse a collection of over 2,600 templates.